ramyabanothu2000/Assignment-3/README.md

 # Assignment-3

+->Document file is for 1st and 3rd question with output.
-second question-SIMCard
+->second question-SIMCard
-screenshot for simcard question output screen
+->screenshot is output screen for simcard